Clitic doubling

-In linguistics, clitic doubling, or pronominal reduplication is a phenomenon by which clitic pronouns appear in verb phrases together with the full noun phrases that they refer to (as opposed to the cases where such pronouns and full noun phrases are in complementary distribution).
+In linguistics, clitic doubling, or pronominal reduplication is the phenomenon where the same entity is represented twice in the same clause; first by a clitic pronoun and then by a whole phrase.
+This differs from other coreferential expressions due to the lack of a prosodic break.

-Clitic doubling is found in many languages, including Albanian, Aromanian, Macedonian, Bulgarian, Degema, Greek, Persian, Romanian, Somali, Italian, and Spanish.
+Clitic doubling is found in many languages, especially the Romance and Balkan languages, and some languages in Northern Philippines, among others.

 The conditions on clitic doubling vary from language to language, generally depending on well-known properties of the objects along the animacy hierarchy (allowing, requiring, or forbidding clitic-doubling for different kinds of objects).
 In this regard, clitic doubling for objects can be viewed as a species of differential object marking.

 Spanish

 Spanish is one well-known example of a clitic-doubling language, having clitic doubling for both direct and indirect objects.
 Because standard Spanish grammatical structure does not draw a clear distinction between an indirect object and a direct object referring to a person or another animate entity (see Spanish prepositions), it is common but not compulsory to use clitic doubling to clarify.
 Compare: